raulvalentini/foo-lib/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

+# Step to reproduce issue

+npm install
+ng build foo-lib
+ng serve foo-tester **To launch test application in order to verify library is build and included correctly** cd dist/foo-lib npm link

+Next step in application-tester project ReadMe

+N.B. in test application module route is added and we can navigate to main_path/child'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.